 - The employer’s special category legal basis for processing Covid-19 related health data would be that the processing is necessary to comply with a legal obligation in relation to employment and appropriate safeguards are in place.
 Here, the applicable legal obligation would be the employer’s duties to the employees concerned under health and safety law.
 As for appropriate safeguards, the employer should ensure it has an ‘appropriate policy document’ in place setting out its approach to processing special category data and that this document is drafted broadly enough to encompass this type of processing.

 - Similarly, the employer should ensure that its employee privacy notice includes sufficient information on how, why and on what legal basis the employer processes employees’ health data and should provide supplementary privacy notice information if anything is lacking.
 Even if the employee privacy notice does include sufficient detail, as a matter of good practice, in any communication in which it asks employees to declare if they are in a high risk group, or seeks any additional health information relevant to managing the Covid-19 situation, the employer should state its legal basis for processing this data and direct employees to the privacy notice for further information.
 If an employer processes special category data of another member of an employee’s household in relation to self-isolation reporting, the employer may wish to consider providing privacy notice information to that person, either directly or via the employee.

-- Covid-19 data should be kept for no longer than is necessary.
-The employer should therefore review the information it has gathered once the pandemic subsides.
+- Covid-19 related health data should be kept for no longer than is necessary.
+The employer should therefore review the information it has gathered on a regular basis.
 As soon as the legal basis for obtaining and retaining the data no longer applies, the information should be securely disposed of.